 Millions of open source and industrial software systems have been developed and deployed.
 Maintaining these systems requires constant searching through various code bases and documents and relate different parts of the code together.
 Also, the development of new systems can benefit from reusable knowledge hidden in many existing systems if the developers can search through existing code and find relevant code for reuse.
-A number of studies in the litera-
+Studies in the literature have proposed